magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42132-->

-*  Dropdown/multiselect attribute values for the Admin product grid and filters are now derived as expected from Admin settings.
+*  Dropdown/multi-select attribute values for the Admin product grid and filters are now derived as expected from Admin settings.
 Previously, attribute values were derived from the default store settings.

 <!--- MC-43010-->

+*  GraphQL queries can now be used to retrieve information about schedule updates for categories.
+Previously, {{ site.data.var.ee }} threw an error when executing a GraphQL query to retrieve category information for a scheduled category update.

 <!--- MC-41936-->